webforj/webforj-docs/docs/routing/route-navigation.md

 ## Programmatic navigation

-webforJ provides an easy way to programmatically navigate between routes.
 You can trigger navigation from anywhere in your app by using the `Router` class.
 This allows dynamic changes in the displayed components based on events such as button clicks or other user interactions.

 Here’s an example of how to navigate to a specific route: